 I have never felt like I have when I am at the clinic and have ben treated like someone who is as important as anyone else.
 I would do anything for any of the staff at the Seager Clinic.
 I almost feel as if they are family and it would surely create a void if I wasn’t able to be seen or able to interact with anyone at the clinic.
 I feel like next to my own mother who passed in 2011, these people are a close second.”

-–Kimbo, patient (his original letter is below)
+–Kimbo, patient (his original letter is on the right)

 “I volunteered at the Seager Memorial Clinic as a physician for 3 years, and then joined the Board of Directors.
 In September 2017, I took a volunteer position as the Chief Administrative Officer.
 I am so grateful for the funding and support we receive, so that we are able to provide such a wonderful and comprehensive range of medical services and medication support for our patients.
 I have seen numerous lives individually touched and benefited.
 For example, a gentleman with a bad abscess on his arm, who was able to receive antibiotic pills that he could not otherwise afford.
 Without them, he almost certainly would have ended up in the hospital.
 Or a woman I met who was new to Ogden and down on her luck, with poorly controlled diabetes.
 She was able to get access to insulin for the first time in many years.”